-C Condition/Requirement Specific Area / Domain Timing RMP Section Schedule 3, Developmer nt Consent DA 92/97 (MOD 5) (Continued) Table 11: Rehabilitation C bjectives (Continued) As above As above As above Feature Objective Final Landform Stable and sustainable for the intended post- mining land use/s Integrated with surrounding natural landforms Incorporate micro-relief and drainage lines that are consistent with surrounding topography, to the greatest extent practicable Maximise surface water drainage to the natural environment (excluding final void catchment) Final voids Designed as long term groundwater sinks to maximise ground water flows across back filled pits to the final void Minimise to the greatest extent practicable: the size and depth of final voids; the drainage catchment of final voids; any high wall instability risk; and the risk of flood interaction Surface infrastructure of the development To be decommissioned and removed, unless the Resources Regulator agrees otherwise Rehabilitation materials Materials from areas disturbed under this consent (including topsoils, substrates and seeds) are to be recovered, managed and used as rehabilitation resources, to the greatest extent practicable Water quality Water retained on the site is fit for the intended post-mining land use/s Water discharged from the site is suitable for receiving waters and fit for aquatic ecology and riparian vegetation Community Ensure public safety Minimise adverse socio-economic effects associated with mine closure Progressive Rehabilitati on Entire site Ongoing Sections 4 as reasonably practica must be taken to minir stabilisation and temp habilitate the site progressively, that is, as soon able following disturbance.
-All reasonable steps nise the total area exposed at any time.
-Interim orary vegetation strategies must be employed lust generation, soil erosion and weed incursion y rehabilitated. and 6.2 Note: It is accepted that s rehabilitated may be some parts of the site that are progressively e subject to further disturbance at some later stage of the development.
-Eatin 11 Or a l 0 to provide for the inte existing rail loop and practicable following t nplement all reasonable and feasible measures rim stabilisation and temporary vegetation of the infrastructure corridor, as soon as reasonably the removal of infrastructure as required under Entire site Ongoing Section 6.2 transfer or grant of gations under this condition will cease following the a mining lease over that part of ML 1645 south of e operator of Bengalla mine (or its nominee).
+C Condition/Requirement Specific Area / Domain Timing RMP Section Schedule 3, Developmer nt Consent DA 92/97 (MOD 5) (Continued) Table 11: Rehabilitation C Objectives (Continued) As above As above As above Feature Objective Final Landform Stable and sustainable for the intended post- mining land use/s Integrated with surrounding natural landforms Incorporate micro-relief and drainage lines that are consistent with surrounding topography, to the greatest extent practicable Maximise surface water drainage to the natural environment (excluding final void catchment) Final voids Designed as long term groundwater sinks to maximise ground water flows across back filled pits to the final void Minimise to the greatest extent practicable: - the size and depth of final voids; - the drainage catchment of final voids; - any high wall instability risk; and - the risk of flood interaction Surface infrastructure of the development To be decommissioned and removed, unless the Resources Regulator agrees otherwise Rehabilitation materials Materials from areas disturbed under this consent (including topsoils, substrates and seeds) are to be recovered, managed and used as rehabilitation resources, to the greatest extent practicable Water quality Water retained on the site is fit for the intended post-mining land use/s Water discharged from the site is suitable for receiving waters and fit for aquatic ecology and riparian vegetation Community Ensure public safety Minimise adverse socio-economic effects associated with mine closure Progressive Rehabilitati on Entire site Ongoing Sections 4 as reasonably practica must be taken to minir stabilisation and tempo habilitate the site progressively, that is, as soon able following disturbance.
+All reasonable steps mise the total area exposed at any time.
+Interimorary vegetation strategies must be employed lust generation, soil erosion and weed incursion or rehabilitated.
+3 3 and 6.2 Note: It is accepted that s some parts of the site that are progressively e subject to further disturbance at some later stage of 55A.The Applicant must in to provide for the intel existing rail loop and i implement all reasonable and feasible measures rim stabilisation and temporary vegetation of the infrastructure corridor, as soon as reasonably the removal of infrastructure as required under Entire site Ongoing Section 6.2 Note: The Applicant's obli transfer or grant of igations under this condition will cease following the a mining lease over that part of ML 1645 south of e operator of Bengalla mine (or its nominee).